cse-labs/k8s-quickstart/02-Dev-Cluster-Setup/README.md

   --os-disk-size-gb 128 \
   --generate-ssh-keys \
   --query publicIpAddress -o tsv \
-  --custom-data akdc.sh)
+  --custom-data startup.sh)
-# Notice the path of the akdc.sh file.
+# Notice the path of the startup.sh file.

-rm akdc.sh

 # This will output an IP address into the AKDC_IP env var
 echo $AKDC_IP